-Seeing phosphorescent plankton on a Laguna de Manialtepec tour is one of the highlights of visiting Puerto Escondido – find out what to expect, DIY tips & if it’s worth it…
+Seeing bioluminescence on a Laguna de Manialtepec tour is one of the highlights of visiting Puerto Escondido – find out what to expect, DIY tips & if it’s worth it…

-Have you seen “Life of Pi” where he sails among phosphorescent jellyfish, and a whale breaches near his boat?
+Have you seen “Life of Pi” where he sails among bioluminescent jellyfish, and a whale breaches near his boat?
 Good, because phosphorescent plankton is nowhere near as exciting in real life.

-In fact, you won’t actually see any pictures or videos of phosphorescent plankton from our excursion here at DIY Travel HQ.
+In fact, you won’t actually see any pictures or videos of phosphorescent plankton from our excursion.
 However, if you are willing to invest 10 minutes of your life you can know what we experienced and avoid having to go yourself.

 About 16 kilometers west of Puerto Escondido is Laguna Manialtepec, which is home to phosphorescent plankton.

-Although they are supposed to be a rare occurrence, the number of tour companies touting trips leads me to believe you can see them most of the year.
+They are supposed to be a rare occurrence, but the number of tour companies touting trips leads me to believe you can see them most of the year.

 In order to understand the ideal conditions to view phosphorescent plankton, please picture playing with a glow-in-the-dark toy as a kid.